Lowest Mortgage Rate in Canada. Starting from 2.99%

 • Long-term average for the SNLR is 55.1%

 Why is the market balance easing?
-Winter quiet came over buyers to more than compensate for the monthly decrease in listings.
-Is more inventory coming on board from over-leveraged homeowners or those wanting to get their home sale over and done before spring?
+More inventory came on board from over-leveraged homeowners or those wanting to get their home sale over and done before spring or tariffs, whichever comes first.
 Check back next month for an update!

 Market disparity?
 Always.
 Regardless of national or even provincial sales and listing averages, Canada is a big country (area-wise), and home shoppers and sellers can find very different market conditions depending on where they're buying or selling.